timdamen/talks.timdamen.io/src/data/blog/_releases/astro-paper-4.md

   <source src="https://github.com/satnaing/astro-paper/assets/53733092/136f1903-bade-40a2-b6bb-285a3c726350" type="video/mp4">
 </video>

-### Add Modified Datetime in Blog Posts [#195](https://github.com/satnaing/astro-paper/pull/195)
+### Add Modified Datetime in Blog Presentations [#195](https://github.com/satnaing/astro-paper/pull/195)

-Keep readers informed about the latest updates by displaying the modified datetime in blog posts.
+Keep readers informed about the latest updates by displaying the modified datetime in blog presentations.
 This not only instills user trust in the freshness of the articles but also contributes to improved SEO for the blog.

 ![Last Modified Date feature in AstroPaper](https://github.com/satnaing/astro-paper/assets/53733092/cc89585e-148e-444d-9da1-0d496e867175)

 You can add a `modDatetime` to your blog post if you've made modifications.
-Now, the sorting behavior of the posts is slightly different.
-All posts are sorted by both `pubDatetime` and `modDatetime`.
+Now, the sorting behavior of the presentations is slightly different.
+All presentations are sorted by both `pubDatetime` and `modDatetime`.
 If a post has both a `pubDatetime` and `modDatetime`, its sorting position will be determined by the `modDatetime`.
 If not, only `pubDatetime` will be considered to determine the post's sorting order.

 ### Implement Back-to-Top Button [#188](https://github.com/satnaing/astro-paper/pull/188)